Skip to main content

 An IPR Policy Brief to examine whether a country’s level of policy support for a wife’s employment affects its associated divorce risk.

 Dual-earning is now common in Western couple households, despite the fact that a wife’s employment was historically associated with greater marital instability.
 This research examined whether a country’s level of policy support for a wife’s employment affects its associated divorce risk.
-It argues that more extensive policy supports can ease competing time demands & financial pressures on families which, in turn, may ease the link between a wife’s employment & divorce risk.
+It argues that more extensive policy supports can ease competing time demands and financial pressures on families which, in turn, may ease the link between a wife’s employment and divorce risk.
 Using harmonised national data, the researchers found that only in the US, where policy support is minimal, does a wife’s employment still significantly increase the risk of divorce.
-In Australia, Flanders, France, Germany, Italy, the Netherlands & the UK, this is no longer the case.
-What is more, in Finland, Norway & Sweden, countries with the most generous welfare state & policy supports, wives in paid work have a significantly lower risk of divorce, as compared with wives who remain outside the labour force.
+In Australia, Flanders, France, Germany, Italy, the Netherlands and the UK, this is no longer the case.
+What is more, in Finland, Norway and Sweden, countries with the most generous welfare state and policy supports, wives in paid work have a significantly lower risk of divorce, as compared with wives who remain outside the labour force.